wprashed/user-activity-tracker/readme.txt

 == Screenshots ==

-1. **Activity Logs Dashboard**
+1. **Activity Logs List**
-   View a detailed list of user activities directly in the admin dashboard.
+   View a list of user activities directly in the admin dashboard.

-2. **Log Filtering Options**
-   Easily filter logs by user, activity type, or date range.

-3. **Export to CSV**
-   Download logs in CSV format for external analysis.

-4. **Plugin Settings**
-   Configure log retention period, activity types to track, and other options.
+2. **Activity Log Details**
+   View a detaileds of user activities directly in the admin dashboard.

 == Changelog ==